man27382210/tutorial-graphql/docs/graphql/play_with_star_wars.md

 ![allFilms_2](../gitbook/images/allFilms_2.png)

-Leave term `connection` and those arguments for `allFilms` until `Relay` to explain, here what we see is:
+Leave term which has `connection` prefix and those arguments for `allFilms` until `Relay` to explain more detail, here simple explain about `connection` is a `meta` data describe relation between two node.

+Keep looking at `allFilms`:

 - Before colon is field name and arguments with type.
 - After colon is return type.